araknadash/Using-DDPG-and-HER-with-demos/README.md

 <p></p>

 Clearly, the use of demonstrations enables a faster and better convergence in the Q values as apparent from the graphs.
-Also the success condition is achieved much faster reaching upto 100% performance just around the 400th epoch whereas in the case without demonstrations even after 1000 iterations the agent hardly reaches 70% success rate (Check unde /assets for the Final training video which shows Fetch Robot doing the Pick and Place task).
+Also the success condition is achieved much faster reaching upto 100% performance just around the 400th epoch whereas in the case without demonstrations even after 1000 iterations the agent hardly reaches 70% success rate (Check under /assets for the Final training video which shows Fetch Robot doing the Pick and Place task).
 The video shows the agent's learned behavior corresponding to the pick and place task in a perfect manner.

 ## Installation
 1. Install Python 3.5 or higher on a 16.04 Ubuntu machine with enough GPU (ex.
 Lambda PC)

-3. Clone this package in your working directory with `git clone xxx`
+2. Clone this package in your working directory with `git clone xxx`

-4. Add this package to your PYTHONPATH or if you are not familiar with that alternatively edit `sys.path.append('/path/to/your-file/')`  in **train.py**, **play.py** and **config.py**
+3. Add this package to your PYTHONPATH or if you are not familiar with that alternatively edit `sys.path.append('/path/to/your-file/')`  in **train.py**, **play.py** and **config.py**

 ## Environments